-Founded in Quito, Ecuador in 1962 as a state-owned airline, SAETA began operating in 1963 using second hand propeller airliners to service routes from Quito-UIO and Guayaquil-GYE to destinations within Ecuador.
+Founded at Quito in 1962 as a state-owned airline known then as SAE Aero Ecuador, SAETA began operating in 1963 using second hand propeller airliners to service routes from Quito-UIO and Guayaquil-GYE to destinations within Ecuador.
 The carrier gradually began expanding to other cities across South America from 1965, and started using jet airliners from 1975.
 By 1980 SAETA had transitioned to an all-Boeing jet fleet and thereafter concentrated mainly on international routes.

 The airline collapsed financially in 2000 as a result of the 1998-1999 Ecuador Economic Crisis.
-The carrier was revived by private investors, relocated to Guayaquil-GYE, and then reopened in 2002 using leased Airbus A320 series aircraft.
-Since then SAETA has operated by generally using a low cost carrier (LCC) type model.
+The carrier was revived by a group of private investors who relocated the company head office to Guayaquil-GYE, and reopened the airline in 2002 using a set of leased Airbus A320 series aircraft.
+Since then SAETA has generally operated at a profit using a type of low cost carrier (LCC) business model while flying an all-Airbus fleet.

 History